What is Elgin National Little League?

 Some players will need to attend a try out (see below).
 After registration and tryouts are complete a draft is held to determine placement of players on teams.
 After the teams are drafted, the manager will be in contact with you through phone or email to let you know which team your child is on and the practice schedule.

 Every player registered will be placed on a team.
 The try out is a skill evaluation for proper division and team placement.
 Try outs are usually held on one day in February and one in March at the Elgin Academy.
-At try out players will be asked to run, field, and throw, and hit.
+At try out players will be asked to run, field, and throw.
 Please bring your glove and wear gym shoes.
 The try out takes only a few minutes.

 Who should try out: